aqualinkorg/aqualink-app/packages/website/README.md

 - On first page load, Cloudflare Worker will return all static assets, with meta header injected;
 - On user's subsequent navigation, site will behave as regular SPA.

 To test server render, run `yarn start:worker`.
-You do need to run `yarn build` first to have static assets ready to be used by worker.
+This will also run `yarn build` first to have static assets ready to be used by worker.